Skip to main content

 🧪Proof: 86.6 proof, 43.3% ABV

 🎨Color: R8 - This thing is very dark for the proof and age.
-Wondering if caramel coloring added?
-Could just be the impact of the black wax topper on the light.
+Could just be the impact of the black wax topper on the light but it remains fairly dark in the glass.
+Perhaps they pull these off a high floor?

 🥔Mash Bill: 78% Corn, 12% Barley, 10% Rye the same as all of the Evan Williams series.
 This bottle comes from Barrel No. 581 which was barreled on 7/28/15 and bottled on 3/19/24 (eight years, seven months, and twenty days).
 Info is marked in what looks like hand written sharpie on the rear label.
-This does reflect the consensus of 7-8years as being the youngest to release a special edition (see also the Elijah Craig Private Barrel line), largely reflecting a decrease in average age as bourbon demand has increased over the last decade.
+This does reflect the consensus of 7-8 years as being the youngest to release a special edition (see also the Elijah Craig Private Barrel line), largely reflecting a decrease in average age as bourbon demand has increased over the last decade.
 At almost nine years, this is an older barrel for the edition.
+As bourbon stocks have recovered, I think we'll see some real banger bottles come out through the Single Barrel vintage line.

 👃Nose: Loving oak, candy corn, and a bit of mint.
 Wood forward but with some dancing sweetness.
 Not overwhelming from first scent.
 Some grape or licorice scents emerge after it has been rested for a bit.